Associate Professor & Department Chair

 Send an email

-Associate Professor Paige Ware is Director of the PhD in Education program at Southern Methodist University.
+Associate Professor Paige Ware is Chair of the Department of Teaching & Learning at Southern Methodist University.
 Prior to earning her doctorate in Education, Language, Literacy, and Culture at the University of California at Berkeley, she was an English as a Second Language (ESL) and English as a Foreign Language (EFL) teacher.
 Fluent in Spanish and German, she was a Fulbright scholar in Germany before moving to Spain, where she taught in a bilingual Spanish-English elementary program.
 Her research focuses both on the use of multimedia technologies for fostering language and literacy growth among adolescents, as well as on the use of Internet-based communication for promoting intercultural awareness through international and domestic online language and culture partnerships.
 Her research has been funded by a National Academy of Education/Spencer Post-Doctoral Fellowship, by the International Research Foundation for English Language Education (TIRF), and by the Ford Scholars program at SMU.
 She was also the principal investigator of a Department of Education Office of English Language Acquisition (OELA) professional development grant supporting secondary school educators in obtaining their ESL supplemental certification.

 Ware, P., Kern, R., & Warschauer, M. (forthcoming).
 The development of digital literacy.
 In P.K.
 Matsuda & R. Manchon (Eds.), Handbook of second and foreign language writing.
 De Gruyter Mouton.